-These TS16949 practices ensure repeatable, predictable quality; and ensure that our processes are as efficient as possible and our PPM levels as low as can be practically achieved.
+These practices ensure repeatable, predictable quality; and ensure that our processes are as efficient as possible and our PPM levels as low as can be practically achieved.

 Our AS9100 and Nadcap certifications for aerospace applications – while also not directly required in the oil & gas applications – further establish FS Precision Tech as the foremost advanced titanium investment castings supplier in the industry.

-The subsea oil and gas industry operates in a harsh environment.
+The subsea oil and gas industry operate in a harsh environment.
 Corrosion is incessantly probing for weaknesses to exploit while mechanical damage attempts to create new sites for corrosion in a never-ending cycle of potential deterioration.
 To keep your components operating at peak efficiency they must stand fast in the face of every threat the ocean holds.